 Several printers now integrate a scanner.
 In addition, there is a multitude of mobile applications that will allow you to transform paper documents into PDF format.

 Complete address changes.
-Whom to notify when you move
+Who to notify when you move?

 - Redirect your parent’s mail to their new address